dymaptic/GeoBlazor/src/dymaptic.GeoBlazor.Core/ReadMe.md

 1. Create a new Blazor Server, Blazor Wasm, or Blazor Hybrid (MAUI) project, using the templates provided in your IDE or the `dotnet` CLI.
-2. add a `PackageReference` to the latest version of the `dymaptic.GeoBlazor.Core` package via your IDE's Nuget Package Manager or `dotnet add package dymaptic.GeoBlazor.Core`.
+2. Add a `PackageReference` to the latest version of the `dymaptic.GeoBlazor.Core` package via your IDE's Nuget Package Manager or `dotnet add package dymaptic.GeoBlazor.Core`.
 3. The ArcGIS API requires some form of authentication.
 The simplest is to use an API Key.
 Generate a key from the [ArcGIS Developer Dashboard](https://developers.arcgis.com/api-keys/).
 For Blazor Server, place it in your